 - Promote healthy living, social integration and well-being of older adults in our community.

-- Develop strategic partnerships with local businesses, institutions, and organizations to provide support services that foster independence and community integration.
+- Develop strategic partnerships with local businesses, institutions, and organizations to provide older adult services that foster independence and community integration.

 - Provide opportunities for community volunteers.